-Effective the first full pay period after January 1, 2016, employees hired on or before

-June 7, 2011 shall contribute an amount equal to 2% of top step base salary of a police officer to an irrevocable trust (OPEB Trust) to fund the unfunded retiree medical obligations associated with the providing of retiree health benefits under this MOU.
+Effective the first full pay period after January 1, 2016, employees hired on or before June 7, 2011 shall contribute an irrevocable trust (OPEB Trust) to fund the unfunded retiree medical obligations associated with the providing of retiree health benefits under this MOU.
 The employee contribution shall be an amount equal to 4.0% of top base step salary of a police officer.
 The contributions made by employees to the OPEB Trust shall be exclusively allocated for the expense of retiree health care benefits.
-There will be a one percent increase in the employee contribution towards unfunded retiree medical obligations, effective the first full pay period following the dates listed: